wp-plugins/csv-2-post/readme.txt

 * Change duplication check from checking "post_title" to checking "post_name" in the wp_posts table, this is 100% accurate now.
 * Change SQL queries to not use "*" which should help speed the plugin up a little.
 * Extend list of keyword exclusion, please see my new blog post for Version 1.6 release for a full list of excluded keywords.

+= 1.7 =
+* Seperated database create queries and put them in db_tables.php, also greatly improved the create database queries and updates.
+* Database create queries are also only initiated if the database version numbers do not match making it quicker.
+* Free edition now has trial like restrictions including my links in some posts, my adsense in some posts and full processing disabled.
+* Functions.php file is only included when needed instead of all the time, same with db_tables.php.
+* Most function names change to prevent conflicts with other plugins but mainly to prevent conflict with CSV 2 POST Plus, the paid edition of this plugin.
+* The link on Stage 1 of New Campaign process updated to point to the main CSV 2 POST page.

 == Arbitrary section ==